gohugoio/hugoDocs/content/en/content-management/mathematics.md

   math = true
   {{< /code-toggle >}}

   The configuration above enables mathematical rendering on every page unless you set the `math` parameter to `false` in front matter.
 To enable mathematical rendering as needed, set the `math` parameter to `false` in your project configuration, and set the `math` parameter to `true` in front matter.
-Use this parameter in your base template as shown in [Step 3][].
+Use this parameter in your base template as shown in [Step 3](#step-3).

   > [!note]
   > The configuration above precludes the use of the `$...$` delimiter pair for inline equations.
 Although you can add this delimiter pair to the configuration and JavaScript, you must double-escape the `$` symbol when used outside of math contexts to avoid unintended formatting.
   >
-  > See the [inline delimiters][] section for details.
+  > See the [inline delimiters](#inline-delimiters) section for details.

   To disable passthrough of inline snippets, omit the `inline` key from the configuration: